BioStrate®: A Microgreen Propagation Felt

 |Product||Item Number||Units Per Case||Cases Per Pallet|

-BioStrate® is manufactured in the United States in the State of Maine.
+BioStrate is manufactured in Maine, USA.
 The technology for its design was developed in-house with the support of USDA funding.
-BioStrate® FeltTM is 3rd-party tested and internationally certified for biobased content.
-BioStrate® 185gsm is certified compostable in an industrial setting in both the U.S. and Europe.
+Quick Plug North America has taken our product development one step further and had BioStrate FeltTM 3rd-party tested and internationally certified for biobased content.
+BioStrate 185gsm is certified compostable in an industrial setting in both the U.S. and Europe.

 *This product meets ASTM D6400 and is intended to be composted in a commercial composting facility operated in accordance with best management practices.
 These do not exist in many communities.
 Visit www.findacomposter.com to see if such a facility exists in your community.
 Not suitable for backyard composting.